Kyle Smith (soccer, born 1992): 2018 season

 Smith had his contract renewed with Louisville and he made his season debut on March 17 against USL expansion side Nashville SC.
 He went on to appear in all but one of Louisville's 34 league matches and had more minutes played than any other Louisville player.
 He scored his first goal of the season on April 14 against Richmond and he went on to score three goals in USL competition.
-He also appeared in all five of Louisville's U.S. Open Cup matches scoring one goal as Louisville reached the quarter finals of the competition for the first time in its history.
-This included a 3–2 victory over the New England Revolution of MLS; Louisville's first victory over an MLS side.
+He also appeared in all five of Louisville's U.S. Open Cup matches scoring one goal as Louisville reached the quarter-finals of the competition for the first time in its history.
+This included a 3–2 victory over Major League Soccer club New England Revolution; Louisville's first victory over an MLS side.
 He also appeared in all four of Louisville's USL Cup playoff matches going goalless.
-Smith and Louisville went on to win the USL Cup Final for the second consecutive season.
-This time against Phoenix.
+Smith and Louisville went on to win the USL Cup Final for the second consecutive season, this time against Phoenix Rising.

 Orlando City

-On December 19, 2018, Kyle moved to MLS side Orlando City, reuniting him with head coach James O'Connor who had left Louisville earlier in the year.
+On December 19, 2018, Smith moved to Major League Soccer side Orlando City, reuniting him with head coach James O'Connor who had left Louisville earlier in the year.
+Smith made his first appearance for the club in the first match of the 2019 season when he started in a 2–2 draw against New York City FC on March 2 before he was taken off as a 69th-minute substitute for Dom Dwyer.

 On March 29, 2021, Smith signed a new two-year deal with Orlando City, keeping him with the club through the end of the 2022 with an option for 2023.
+On July 30, Smith scored his first goal for the club when he scored the opener of a 3–2 win over Atlanta United.

-On December 5, 2022, Orlando City announced that they had re-signed Smith to a one-year deal for the 2023 season with an option for 2024.
+On May 27, 2022, Smith was fined by the MLS Disciplinary Committee for his role in a confrontation between Orlando City and Austin FC players following a match between them five days earlier.
+On December 5, Orlando City announced that they had re-signed Smith to a one-year deal for the 2023 season with an option for 2024.

+On February 27, 2024, Smith scored his first goal in international play when he scored the final goal of a 3–1 win over Cavalry FC in the 2024 CONCACAF Champions Cup.
+On December 13, it was announced that Smith had signed a 1-year contract which guaranteed him until the end of the 2025 season.
+On November 17, 2025, the team announced that they were in contract negotiations with Smith.